dji-sdk/Onboard-SDK-Doc/source/cn/M100-Docs/github-platform-docs/PureQT/README.md

 Figure 1 Initialization and activation

-At this point, the communication between the N1 flight controller of M100 (or A3/N3 flight controller) and your OES (PC for this case) has been established.
+At this point, the communication between the N1 flight controller of M100 (or A3/N3 flight controller) and your onboard computer (PC for this case) has been established.

 ## Operation